PrisonTeam/Prison/knownissues_v3.2.x.md

 - auto manager - durability not working even when feature is enabled
 - autoConfigure - fixed?

+- mines - add storage for liner so it can be regenerated
+- mine liner - add bedrock
+- BlockEvents - submit to run synch or async.
+- BlockEvents - multiple on same command.
+Use ; as separators
+- auto features - fixed - durabilty not working
+- auto features - cannot turn off smelt or blocking
+- auto features - issue with lore
+- world guard - not working properly

 * **Custom block issues**
 - If CustomItems is loaded successfully but yet not using new block model, show error message